-If you do get a virus, you could perform a factory reset to get rid of it, but that means you’d lose all your data — those photos you shot, the saved games, the text messages, and everything else.
-Obviously, you want a factory reset to be your last option.
+If you do get a virus, you could perform a factory reset to get rid of it, but that means you’d lose all your data.
+Your photos, saved games, text messages, and everything else will be gone if you didn’t back them up.
+Obviously, a factory reset should be your last option.

-So what can you do to remove a virus from Android without a factory reset?
+So what can you do to remove a phone virus without a factory reset?
+Let’s find out.

-Suppose your Android refuses to boot or crashes every time it starts up.
-Or maybe you can’t seem to download apps from the Play Store.
+Suppose your Android phone crashes every time it starts up.
+Or maybe you can’t download apps from the Play Store.
 These are not necessarily caused by a virus.
 So don’t panic!
-First, check our list of 20 common Android problems and how to fix them.
+Check our list of common Android problems and how to fix them.

 - Did the problem start happening after you downloaded some app or file?

-- Have you recently installed an app from a third-party source and not the Play Store?
+- Have you recently sideloaded an app from a third-party source (outside the Play Store)?

-- Did you click on some ad that downloaded a file or app you didn’t want?
+- Did you tap on an ad that downloaded a file or app you didn’t want?